Isabel Fothergill Smith: Later life and death

 After Bascom's death, Isabel F. Smith inherited her house and its contents.
 In 1976, Smith donated what is now known as the Florence Bascom Papers to the Sophia Smith Collection of Women's History.
 She then wrote a memoir to her teacher, The Stone Lady: A Memoir of Florence Bascom (1981):

 The Stone Lady was written and published by Isabel Fothergill Smith after her retirement from academic work.
 It was written as a way to commemorate her mentor, Florence Bascom, and the lessons she learned because of her.
 She brings attention to the ways in which she learned about teaching and learning through lessons she received from Florence Bascom, specifically about learning to appreciate the process of research and learning, more than the actual results.
 Following the publishing of The Stone Lady: A Memoir of Florence Bascom, Smith went on to donate additional biographical materials.

-Isabel F. Smith had never married and going well into her 99th year, passed on September 16, 1990.
+Isabel F. Smith had never married and going well into her 99th year, died on September 16, 1990.

 Legacy

 Scripps honored Smith's contributions by establishing a scholarship in her name (The Isabel Fothergill Smith Scholarship).
-The scholarship was established in 1979, and is awarded to female students who attend Scripps college, they must be mathematics or physical sciences students who are also committed to the humanities.
+The scholarship was established in 1979, and is awarded to female students who attend Scripps College; they must be mathematics or physical sciences students who are also committed to the humanities.
 The initial $100,000 amount was a result of an anonymous donor who was a former student of Smith's.
 It was created to “celebrate her profound influence on the development and progress of the College and on the lives of individual students.”